Italian public holidays 2024

 How do Italians celebrate holidays?

 Italians often spend their bank holidays with their families and friends.
-While most holidays come with their unique traditions, almost all the celebrations include food in one way or another!
+While most holidays come with unique traditions, almost all the celebrations include food in one way or another!
+Let’s take a closer look at the 12 national holidays, how they’re celebrated and what the Italian holiday traditions look like.

 January 1st - New Year’s Day (Capodanno)

-There’re some other unique but fading traditions, such as throwing out old items to make space for new beginnings or wearing red underwear for luck.
-You might also see some people tune in to their television to watch the President’s speech.
+There’re other unique traditions that aren’t as common, such as throwing out old items to make space for new beginnings or wearing red underwear for luck.
+Some people might also tune in to their television to watch the President’s speech.
 Great practice if you’re learning Italian!

-As it nears midnight, you’ll find friends and families heading out to the main squares for music, dance, and to watch the fireworks display.
+As it nears midnight, you’ll find friends and families heading out to the main squares for music, dancing, and watching the fireworks display.

 January 6th - Epiphany (Epifania)